I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 This verse reveals something profound.
 Forgiveness is not earned through perfection.
 It begins with honesty, humility, and turning toward God.

-Why Do People Doubt They Can Be Forgiven?
+Why Do You Doubt You Can Be Forgiven?

 Even though the Bible clearly teaches forgiveness, many people still struggle to believe it applies to them.
 There are several reasons for this.